infinity0/msg-notes/causal-01-ordering.rst

 So, we recommend that a real implementation should not encode context(m) explicitly, since it is redundant information that can lead to attacks.
-Instead, one should enforce that pre(m) is an anti-chain [#Nred]_, which automatically achieves freshness consistency.
+Instead, one should enforce that pre(m) is an anti-chain [#Nred]_, which automatically achieves context consistency.
 Then, one may locally calculate context(m) from pre(m), using the following recursive algorithm: TODO: write this, perhaps in the appendix.